-They feel that they're connected, that you're really considering their experience now, one of the biggest like use cases we've seen a cloud app is people using our products to record how to videos and, uh, recently, like I had John Knightley for Simo Blue Jeans on, um, a couple weeks ago, and he talked about how they used cloud up to kind of record videos.
+They feel that they're connected, that you're really considering their experience now, one of the biggest like use cases we've seen a cloud app is people using the cloudapp screen recorder to record how to videos and, uh, recently, like I had John Knightley for Simo Blue Jeans on, um, a couple weeks ago, and he talked about how they used cloud up to kind of record videos.
 And then that was a part of, like their product launch.
 Yeah, used that collateral, and it was like, Hey, here's this cool new feature and here's also how to use it on Dhe.
 That's kind of you know, it goes back to What we first talked about is unquestioned kind of the second question, which is, You know, you're instantly enabling people to use that new feature and see the benefit versus like just what is going on The PR aspect.

 You hope for the best way.
 We did a lot of that at Yelp.
 I think, you know, on the mobile side, the album is so powerful, there's so much that you can access, you know, with your fingertips.
 But it also can get really crowded because you can access so much.
 And so there would be a lot of kind of sharing on the community side, you know?
 Oh, there's this new feature, like, New for you.
 How do I find that?
 Where is it?
 Um, And so instead of doing like a big blog post But all the things that you could do, like sometimes it just takes a little bit of a nudge like, Hey, did you know that this there's this new cool thing?
 Here's how you access that.
 Here's how using Here's how I found the amazing Thai Place down the street or for dribble we did.
 Quite a bit of that. in terms of, you know, sharing fresh new features because guess what?
 Like most people have lives like that.
 They're not like waiting for you to release the next feature.
 Cool.
 Yeah.
 Cool like it's, you know, and the next.
 And so it has to be really, really compelling a really life changing for them to dig in and spend five minutes trying to figure out that feature on.
 Most people will just leave if it's taking them that long.
 So if you're finding that you're getting that block or that obstacle on the way of someone you know, exploring something or using a new feature, new service or product or whatever it is, um, you know you can kind of have a stop gap with some visuals and explain that you know, don't just tell them.
 Show them you can do through social or if you're content.
 Um, and I think 11 other element that's interesting to explore is how people use your product, how it wasn't intended and that could be shared through visuals as well.
 So I'm not saying to hack something that way, but kind of, um and that's a really cool way to explore those new avenues and then share back with your team or your engineering team.
 You're Deb, Tina, say, like actually it was made this way, but the community found this other way to use it and like, look at what they're doing.
 Like That's incredible.
 That's it.
 That's a new potential revenue stream for you.